Large Language Model Supply Chain: A Research Agenda: LLM Infrastructure

-\textbf{Challenge I: Data Cleaning and Curation.} The process of data cleaning and curation is a critical step in the development of LLMs, serving as the backbone for ensuring integrity, privacy, and ethical alignment.
-This step, however, is laden with significant challenges that can compromise the efficacy and safety of LLMs if not addressed with rigor and foresight.
-The primary obstacles stem from the handling of redundant~\cite{kandpal2022deduplicating}, privacy~\cite{carlini2021extracting,carlini2023extracting,kim2024propile,lukas2023analyzing}, biased~\cite{kirk2021bias,yu2024large,navigli2023biases,ferrara2023should,zhuo2023red}, and toxic~\cite{weidinger2022taxonomy,zhuo2023red,ousidhoum2021probing} data in training sets, each of which presents unique challenge.
-Redundancy in training datasets not only inflates the size of the dataset unnecessarily but also skews the model's learning, leading to efficiency issues~\cite{lee2021deduplicating,chen2023survey,tirumala2024d4} and potential overfitting to repetitive data patterns~\cite{zhao2021impact,hernandez2022scaling,kandpal2022deduplicating}.
+\textbf{Challenge I~[\underline{SE + S\&P Perspective}]: Dataset Cleaning and Curation.} The process of data cleaning and curation is a critical step in the development of LLMs, serving as the backbone for ensuring integrity, privacy, and ethical alignment.
+The primary obstacles stem from the handling of privacy~\cite{carlini2021extracting,kim2024propile,lukas2023analyzing}, biased~\cite{kirk2021bias,yu2024large,ferrara2023should,zhuo2023red}, and toxic~\cite{weidinger2022taxonomy,zhuo2023red,ousidhoum2021probing} data in training sets, each of which presents unique challenge.
 The potential privacy challenges are twofold: ensuring that personally identifiable information~(PII) is not present in the training data~\cite{brown2022does} and preventing the model from learning to reproduce or infer it from the patterns it is trained on~\cite{carlini2021extracting,carlini2023extracting,kim2024propile}.
 Bias in training data is a well-documented issue that can lead models to perpetuate or even amplify existing prejudices~\cite{steed2022upstream,bommasani2021opportunities,liang2021towards}.
 The challenge lies in identifying and mitigating biases, which are often deeply embedded in the data and reflective of broader societal biases~\cite{gallegos2023bias,steed2022upstream}.
 The presence of toxic and harmful content in training datasets poses a significant risk to the safety and reliability of LLMs~\cite{weidinger2022taxonomy,zhuo2023red,ousidhoum2021probing,birhane2024into}.
 Models trained on datasets containing such content may reproduce or even generate harmful outputs, undermining their applicability in diverse contexts.
 These challenges in data cleaning and curation require sophisticated strategies for mitigation, and this provides some opportunities as discussed below.